-- 1. Offer guidance on health and safety information for prospective participants so that they can make informed decisions concerning preparation, participation, and behavior on the program. - 2.
+- 2. Provide health and safety information for prospective participants so that they and their parents/guardians/families can make informed decisions concerning preparation, participation, and behavior while on the program. - 3.
+Provide information concerning aspects of home campus services and conditions that cannot be replicated at overseas locations. - 4.
 Provide orientation to participants prior to the program and as needed on site, which includes information on safety, health, legal, environmental, political, cultural, and religious conditions in the host country.
-In addition to dealing with health and safety issues, the orientation will address potential health and safety risks, and appropriate emergency response measures. - 3.
-Consider health and safety issues in evaluating the appropriateness of an individual's participation in a study abroad program. - 4.
-Collect and maintain the emergency contact information of all participants to support communication efforts in the case of an emergency situation. - 5.
-Enroll all participants in a comprehensive health and emergency evacuation insurance plan.
+In addition to dealing with health and safety issues, the orientation will address potential health and safety risks, and appropriate emergency response measures. - 5.
+Consider health and safety issues in evaluating the appropriateness of an individual's participation in a study abroad program. - 6.
+Enroll all participants in a comprehensive health and emergency evacuation insurance plan. - 7.
+Conduct inquiries regarding the potential health, safety, and security risks of the local environment of the program, including program-sponsored accommodation, events, excursions, and other activities, prior to the program.
+Monitor possible changes in country conditions.
+Provide information about changes, and advise participants and their parents/guardians/families as needed. - 8.
+Provide information for participants and their parents/guardians/families regarding when and where the sponsor's responsibility ends and the range of aspects of participants' overseas experiences that are beyond the sponsor's control.

-Frequently Asked Questions
+Frequently Asked Questions: